 In 2005, Dean Barbara K. Rimer, DrPH, worked with people in the School to map recommendations from prior strategic planning efforts.
 We concluded that several different strategic planning rounds, including a comprehensive process conducted while William Roper, MD, MPH, was dean, had identified similar priority topics, including: ending the obesity epidemic, improving global health, eliminating health disparities, and providing safe water in North Carolina and beyond.

 Faculty members led the strategic planning process for improving global health, eliminating health disparities and overcoming obesity.
 These have included slightly different but wide-ranging efforts to solicit and integrate input from a variety of stakeholders across the school and beyond.
-Jamie Bartram, PhD, professor of environmental sciences and engineering, recently joined the School and will begin developing the water and environment strategic initiative.
+Jamie Bartram, PhD, professor of environmental sciences and engineering, recently joined the School and has helped develop the water and environment strategic initiative.

 Because of opportunities to defeat cancer made possible by the University Cancer Research Fund, we added cancer as an additional initiative.